WordPress/gutenberg/packages/components/src/confirm-dialog/README.md

   * It will be automatically closed when when clicking the _cancel_ button, by pressing the `ESC` key, or by clicking outside the dialog focus (i.e, the overlay);
   * `onCancel` is not mandatory but can be passed.
 Even if passed, the dialog will still be able to close itself.

 Activating this mode is as simple as omitting the `isOpen` prop.
 The only mandatory prop, in this case, is the `onConfirm` callback.
+The message is passed as the `children`.
+You can pass any JSX you'd like, which allows to further format the message or include sub-component if you'd like:

 ```jsx
 import {